Upsolver/dbt-upsolver/dbt/adapters/upsolver/options/dbt_docs/upsolver-configs.md

 description: "Upsolver Configurations - Read this in-depth guide to learn about configurations in dbt."
 ---

-## Supported Upsolver SQLake functionality:
+## Supported Upsolver SQLake functionality

 | COMMAND | STATE | MATERIALIZED |
 | ------ | ------ | ------ |